roots/bud/docs/extending-authoring.md

 Extensions should begin with `bud-`.
 This isn't a strict requirement, but extensions which do not follow this guideline will not be able to add publishable templates and are not usable wth the `--autodiscover` flag (automatic enabling of installed extensions).
 This might cause confusion with users and so we ask that you name your extension accordingly.

 If your extension is under an npm organizational scope, that is fine.
-Your extension will still work with `--autodiscover` and can still publish templates provided you
+Your extension will still work with `--autodiscover` and can still publish templates provided you otherwise adhere to the `bud-` convention.

 ## TypeScript